Kristina01111000/lavendersite/README.md

 - look into the best plugin to connect social media and the site, she wants changes to the homepage every so often
 - get an update from her soon

+email her on monday: ask about bundles working, update on newsletter, podcast?